Foundations of $(A_\infty,2)$-categories: from flow to linear: Introduction

+\end{itemlist} This construction will in particular contain the Fukaya $A_\infty$-categories $\Fuk(M)=\leftindex^1\Mor(\pt,M)$ of all symplectic manifolds $M$ and the predicted bifunctors \eqref{eq:bifunctor}; see Lemma~\ref{lem:mor is A-infty cat} and Remark~\ref{rmk:compatible}.
+The following subsections sketch some of the major applications of these structures.

-\begin{remark} In applications to moduli spaces of pseudoholomorphic objects, the general notion of spaces will depend on the choice of regularization theory and will result in fractional counts that require more general coefficient rings.
-We plan to give a non-partisan construction of $\Symp$ -- for use with any regularization theory -- by axiomatizing these choices of types of spaces and chain complexes.
+\begin{remark} In applications to moduli spaces of pseudoholomorphic objects, the notion of regularized space will depend on the choice of regularization theory and will result in fractional counts that require more general coefficient rings than the characteristic 2 case that we use in this paper.
+We plan to give a non-partisan construction of $\Symp$ -- for use with any regularization theory -- by axiomatizing these choices of types of regularized spaces and chain complexes.
 This, however, does not contribute to the algebraic exposition of the new categorical notions which are the point of this paper.
-That is why we avoid the axiomatic language for now by (from pseudoholomorphic perspective overly) simplifying to manifolds and characteristic 2. $\triangle$ \end{remark}
+That is why we avoid the axiomatic language for now by assuming manifolds as regularized spaces, which allows for the simplifying assumption of characteristic 2 that avoids signs. $\triangle$ \end{remark}